abdulrahim2002/thinkersclub/_posts/2024-06-01-how-to-compile-vim-with-clipboard-support.md

 sudo dnf install gvim
 ```

-## How to compile vim with clipboard support
+## To compile vim with clipboard support

 Below are the simple steps: